-Al-Zawahiri comes from a distinguished Egyptian family.
-His grandfather, Rabia'a al-Zawahiri, was an imam at al-Azhar in Cairo.
-His great-uncle, Abdel-Rahman Azzam, was the first secretary of the Arab League.
+Zawahiri comes from a distinguished Egyptian family, according to the New York Times.
+His grandfather, Rabia'a al-Zawahiri, was an imam at al-Azhar University in Cairo.
+His great-uncle, Abdel Rahman Azzam, was the first secretary of the Arab League.

-The U.S. State Department is offering a reward of up to $25 million for information leading directly to the capture of al-Zawahiri.
+The US State Department is offering a reward of up to $25 million for information leading directly to the capture of Zawahiri.

-1970s - Al-Zawahiri and the Egyptian Islamic Jihad work to overthrow Egyptian President Anwar Sadat and establish an Islamic state.
+1970s - Zawahiri and the Egyptian Islamic Jihad work to overthrow Egyptian President Anwar Sadat and establish an Islamic state.

 1980s - Joins the Mujahedeen who are fighting Soviet forces occupying Afghanistan.

-August 6, 1998 - A fax from al-Zawahiri's group is sent to an Egyptian newspaper saying that the Islamic Jihad is seeking revenge against the U.S. for the arrest of several of its members.
+August 6, 1998 - A fax from Zawahiri's group is sent to an Egyptian newspaper declaring that the Egyptian Islamic Jihad is seeking revenge against the US for the arrest of several of its members.

-1999 - Receives a death sentence, in absentia, from an Egyptian court, for an alleged plot to bomb the U.S. embassy in Albania.
+1999 - Zawahiri is indicted for the 1998 US Embassy bombings in Kenya and Tanzania.
+He receives a death sentence, in absentia, from an Egyptian court, for an alleged plot against US interests in Albania.

-December 2001 - Al-Zawahiri's wife and three of his children are killed in a U.S. attack on the family's residence in Afghanistan.
+December 2001 - Zawahiri's wife and three of his children are killed in a US attack on the family's residence in Afghanistan.

-June 8, 2011 - A video of al-Zawahiri eulogizing Osama bin Laden is released.
+June 8, 2011 - A video of Zawahiri eulogizing bin Laden is released.

-June 16, 2011 - Islamist websites report that al-Zawahiri is the new leader of al Qaeda.
+June 2011 - A US counterterrorism official tells CNN he believes that Zawahiri is the new leader of al Qaeda.

-April 18, 2014 - A nearly hour-long interview with al-Zawahiri is posted on the radical Islamist website Hanein.
+April 2014 - Audio of a two-part interview purportedly with Zawahiri is posted on a radical Islamist website.